voteflux/flux/CONSTITUTION.NSW.md

 ## Amendments to this Constitution

-Amendments to this constitution can be made with the support of at least 66% of a quorum, or at the discretion of the Party Leader.
+Amendments to this constitution can be made with the support of a quorum, or at the discretion of the Party Leader.
 Constitutional amendments are to be submitted via pull request to the relevant Github repository.

 ## Endorsed Candidates

-Endorsed candidates are chosen by The Leader or by a quorum, though any candidates chosen by a quorum are to be vetoed by the Leader.
+Endorsed candidates are chosen by The Leader or by a quorum, though any candidates chosen by a quorum can be vetoed by the Leader.

 ## Internal Voting System